sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 At a fundamental level ANOVA is a competition between two different statistical models, H\ :sub:`0` and H\ :sub:`1`.
 When I described the null and alternative hypotheses at the start of the section, I was a little imprecise about what these models actually are.
-I’ll remedy that now, though you probably won’t like me for doing so.
+I will remedy that now, though you probably will not like me for doing so.
 If you recall, our null hypothesis was that all of the group means are identical to one another.
 If so, then a natural way to think about the outcome variable
 |Y_ik| is to describe individual scores in terms of a single